Last updated: May 3, 2026

 Emergency help now

-- Call quickly after a death: If a spouse or ex-spouse just died, call Social Security at 1-800-772-1213 to apply for monthly survivor benefits and ask about the $255 lump-sum death payment.
-Do not wait for every document.
+- Call quickly after a death: If a spouse or ex-spouse just died, call Social Security at 1-800-772-1213 to ask about survivor eligibility rules.
+Also ask about the lump-sum death payment.
+The death payment is $255 and usually must be requested within 2 years of the death.

-- Gather exact dates first: Your marriage date, divorce-final date, death date, and birth date can decide eligibility under the 10-year divorced-spouse rule, the 2-year divorced rule when an ex has not filed, and the age 60 or age 50 survivor rules.
+- Gather exact dates first: Your marriage date, divorce-final date, death date, remarriage date, and birth date can decide eligibility under the 10-year divorced rule, the two-year divorced rule, and the age 60 or age 50 survivor rules.

 Quick help

 - Need your own estimate?
-A my Social Security account can show your retirement estimate, application status, and other key records.
+A my Social Security account can show your retirement estimate, earnings record, application status, and other key records.

-- Need a spouse or divorced-spouse claim?
-If you are within 3 months of age 62 or older, many spouse or divorced-spouse claims can start online, by phone, or in a local office.
+- Need a spouse claim?
+If you are within 3 months of age 62 or older, many spouse or divorced-spouse claims can start through the spouse application page, by phone, or in a local office.

 - Need a survivor claim?
 Monthly survivor benefits are not available through an online application.
-Use the phone or a local office.
+Use the phone or a local office, and read SSA’s survivor application instructions.

-- Have a public pension from non-covered work?
-Older advice about the Government Pension Offset and Windfall Elimination Provision is outdated for benefits payable from January 2024 forward.
+- Have a public pension?
+Older advice about the Government Pension Offset (GPO) and Windfall Elimination Provision (WEP) may be outdated.
+SSA’s Fairness Act update says WEP and GPO ended for many benefits payable after December 2023.

 - Need a local office?
-Use the Social Security office locator and call ahead for an appointment.
+Use the office locator and call ahead for an appointment.

-For a living spouse or living ex-spouse, the rule is usually simple but strict: a spousal benefit can be as much as 50% of the worker’s full retirement-age benefit, but it is reduced if claimed early, and for most people it cannot be separated from their own retirement claim because deemed filing applies to retirement and spouse benefits.
+For a living spouse or living ex-spouse, the rule is usually simple but strict.
+A spousal benefit can be as much as 50% of the worker’s full retirement-age benefit.
+It is reduced if claimed early.
+For most people, it cannot be separated from their own retirement claim because deemed filing rules apply to retirement and spouse benefits.

 For widows, widowers, and surviving divorced spouses, the rules are more flexible.
-Deemed filing does not apply to survivor benefits, which means many seniors can start one benefit first and switch later if the other becomes larger.
+Deemed filing does not apply to survivor benefits.
+That means many seniors can start one benefit first and switch later if the other becomes larger.
 That difference alone can change a monthly check for life.

-This is why a widow can sometimes start reduced survivor benefits at age 60 and delay a personal retirement benefit until 70, while a divorced senior with a living ex usually cannot use that same switch strategy.
-The real goal is not just to get approved.
+This is why a widow can sometimes start reduced survivor benefits at age 60 and delay a personal retirement benefit until 70.
+A divorced senior with a living ex usually cannot use that same switch plan.
+The goal is not just to get approved.
 The goal is to choose the right benefit, at the right time, with the right start month.

 Quick facts